bartoli/dataStr/README.md

 - The repository can have versionning for its files, that will be publicly represented as hashes (like git commit hashs)

 ## Nostr Gossip:
-Local user accounts are associated with a nostr identity for comunication
+Local user accounts are associated with a nostr identity for communication

-Clients will send events fo the following meaning
+Clients will send events for the following meaning:<br>
-EV1 : I have repo *repo_hash*
+EV1 : I have repo *repo_hash*<br>
-Clients will be able to request the follwing
+Clients will be able to request the follwing<br>
-REQ1 : Who has the repo *repo_hash*?
+REQ1 : Who has the repo *repo_hash*?<br>

 ## Security :
-P2P connection usr secure socket connections
+P2P connection use encrypted socket connections

 ## Privacy
 - The repository id is not publicly associated with a repository name.
 Only someone who has access credentials get's it's id
-- REQ1 comes with a field containing an access key granted when access was given to a repository, so providers can ignore spam repository requests
+- REQ1 comes with a field containing an access key granted when access was given to a repository, so providers can ignore spam repository requests.
+And a range of data (subpath, specific version hash)
-- EV1 comes wiht a hash of some data of the repo
+- EV1 comes with a hash of some specific data of the repo to prove ownership

+## Permissions
+The owner can give various access permissions to a user.
+Each granted permissions creates some data, and a hash of that data is given to the user.
+The owner can then revoke those permissions.

 P2P events: